-Looking at the lexical tree for more in (28), we see that it does not contain the syntactic C2P node that forms the specifier in (35): the syntactic node misses the bottom part of the lexical tree, in particular the features Q and S. Spellout of the specifier therefore fails as a result of the Superset Principle.
-On top of that, the operation responsible for removing material merged earlier would have to start eating away features from the bottom of the structure, so as to remove the overlapping features Q and S from the specifier in (35).
-If it operates in the main spine, however, it removes features starting from the top of the derivation, such that the most recently merged feature is removed first, and so on.
-We shall call the operation in question Unmerge (see also Müller 2017, who proposes the operation Remove as a counterpart to Merge).
-Unmerge is the mirror image operation of Merge, and therefore can only remove features starting at the top.
+Looking at the lexical tree for more in (31), we see that it does not contain as a subtree the C2P that forms the specifier in (38).
+The lexical tree L and the syntactic tree S differ in what is the bottom of the tree: C1 in (38), and a reference or pointer to much in (31).
+Spellout of the specifier therefore fails as a result of the Superset Principle.

+On top of that, the operation responsible for removing material merged earlier would have to start eating away features from the bottom of the structure, so as to remove the overlapping features Q and S from the specifier in (38).
+This is plausibly a countercyclic operation.
+If it operates in the main spine (to eventually yield (37)), however, it removes features starting from the top of the derivation, such that the most recently merged feature is removed first, and so on.
+We shall call the operation in question Unmerge (see also Müller 2017, who proposes the operation Remove as a counterpart to Merge, and Pesetsky 2016 on a similar operation of structure removal, which he calls Exfoliation).8 Unmerge is the mirror image operation of Merge, and therefore can only remove features starting at the top.
 Unmerge (or backtracking as it is also called) is an option that can be applied if it turns out that a given derivation meets a dead end.
 In such a case, previous Merge steps can be undone and a different derivational strategy be attempted.
 So in the face of the impossibility of intelligenter discussed earlier, a derivation with a specifier may be attempted.
-This will yield more; this will in turn require the removal of the previously merged Q and S features in the main spine, in order to get the representation in (34) without overlap.
-In the next section, we shall investigate an empirical consequence of the two different derivational options in (34) and (35).
-It will turn out that the empirical evidence provides an additional argument for favouring (34) over (35).9
+This will yield more; this will in turn require the removal of the previously merged Q and S features in the main spine, in order to get the representation in (37) without overlap.
+In the next section, we shall investigate an empirical consequence of the two different derivational options in (37) and (38).
+It will turn out that the empirical evidence provides an additional argument for favouring (37) over (38).

-5 PRE marking and Suppletion
+5. PRE marking and suppletion